 The #metoo campaign illustrates that women and other ‘minorities’ are often silenced and how such processes can occur in societies and in individuals.
 Awareness of these processes and of how they manifest in you are needed to transcend them and to empower yourself and others.

+I believe that everything I experience is a reflection of our world (or universe) and our culture.
 In the assault cases, I assumed that these were my experiences with which I had to deal by myself.
 I decided to not bother others with it, so to not make it bigger.
 While there is sense to that rationale, it is also untrue.
 These assaults are not my problem alone.
 Most of all, they come forth of problems in the involved men.
 Their problems come forth of their perception of the world, which is influenced by their surroundings.
 Much like my perception is shaped by my surroundings.
 Thus, our general culture may as well be the main problem.

 In this rationale, treating these assaults as ‘my problems only’ and handling them in solitude does not accurately respond to the situation or actual problem.
 This approach only affects me and others indirectly through my altered perception of the world.
 This approach does not actually solve the problem!
 And imagine if millions of women handle like this!
 We all take personal responsibility for these occurrences but do not fully recognize the involvement of other people and address them too.